Spirituality & Instagram: Why Spirituality Has Gone The Way Of Instagram

 And as much as Instagram may be the new Xanga or Live Journal for today's expressionists, it's also a great platform for developing brand trust, reliability, and credibility, if you're planning on doing that.
 Instagram pushes authenticity, meaning that you get to see the soul behind the scenes, something that people want to do more of.

-According to the book, Satisfied Customers Tell Three Friends, Angry Customers Tell 3,000: Running a Business in Today's Consumer-Driven World, today's consumers are looking for trust in a brand, and a certain level of authenticity behind the brand's chief spokesperson.
+According to the book, Satisfied Customers Tell Three Friends, Angry Customers Tell 3,000: Running a Business in Today's Consumer-Driven World (Amazon Link), today's consumers are looking for trust in a brand, and a certain level of authenticity behind the brand's chief spokesperson.
 Today, many CEOs, founders, and idea-makers are becoming their own company spokespersons.

 These days, Spiritual Bloggers and Doers of all kinds are becoming spokespeople.
 And because they crave authentic posts themselves, Instagram acts as a matchmaker for meeting and finding other spiritual minded friends.